End-of-the-year Local Resolution Tool Kit Now Available Here.

-* For a listing of the municipalities and other successful campaigns, see the Committee summary, details in the yearly update pages linked above.
+* For a listing of the municipalities and other successful campaigns, see the details in the yearly update pages linked above.
 As the year began, the list was led by Boston, Los Angeles, and New York City and included Ann Arbor, Charleston (SC), Detroit, Fresno (CA), New Orleans, Philadelphia, Pittsburgh, Portland (OR), and Raleigh/Durham.
-The Committee has produced a model resolution, a model resolution for labor groups, a resolution fact sheet, and most importantly has as members experienced campaign organizers interested in helping others.
+The Committee has produced a model resolution, fact sheets, and more, recently updated in the end-of-the-year Tool Kit and most importantly has as members experienced campaign organizers interested in helping others.
 The Committee can be contacted here.